bateskendall/kendall_coding_challenge/README.md

 # Coding Challenge

 App created for a coding challenge, built in Ruby on Rails.
-Accepts a username from user and returns corresponding GitHub profile information.
+Accepts a username and returns corresponding GitHub profile information.

 ## Getting Started